lantonov/asmFish/ReadMe.txt

 ******** updates ********
+2017-01-14 Correct a buggy "GivesCheck" function -- a patch by Moha himself!
+    -  esi starts as
+	   esi=0 if we are white
+	   esi=1 if we are black
+	  we are supposed to get into esi the following number esi=0 if white and O-O
+	   esi=1 if white and O-O-O
+	   esi=2 if black and O-O
+	   esi=3 if black and O-O-O
+	   r9d contains to square   (square of rook) r8d contains from square (square of king)

+	  this code is incorrect as it assumes
+	   O-O   if r9 is on files E,F,G,H
+	   O-O-O if r9 is on files A,B,C,D mov   eax, r9d
+					and   eax, 7
+					cmp   eax, 4
+					adc   esi, esi

+	  since we assume that only one of the four possible castling moves have been passed in, this can be corrected by comparing the rook square to the king square cmp   r9d, r8d
+		            adc   esi, esi
 2017-01-09 Simplified select best thread (#958)
     - 2017-01-09 Implemented in Stockfish.
 Basically revert to Tweak best thread selection logic 2017-01-08 Tweak best thread selection logic